benlau6/benlau6.github.io/src/content/notes/marketing.md

 ## Customer lifetime value

+There are non-contractual and contractual business.
+The entire section is talking about non-contractual business.
+Here is also an experienced data scientist talking about contractual CLV. [ref](https://www.reddit.com/r/datascience/comments/ipwt4z/question_about_predicting_customer_life_time/)

 While MMM maximize the mean of target variable, e.g. sales, or user signups, sometimes it is better to focus a specific group of high value customers.
 CLV predicts future purchases and quantify the long-term value of each customer, so it can differentiate the value of customers, and help to allocate resources to the most valuable customers. [blog](https://www.pymc-labs.com/blog-posts/pymc-marketing-a-bayesian-approach-to-marketing-data-science/#customer-lifetime-value)

 It build on the Buy Till You Die (BTYD) framework, which tells the story of people buying until they become inactive.
 A model in the BTYD family includes both repeat purchase and churn components. [blog](https://thetaclv.com/resource/how-to-model-customer-churn-for-a-subscription-business/)